microsoft/FabricRTIWorkshop/docs/workshop.md

 * The Silver Layer: a curated enriched layer of data, based on transformed data from the Bronze layer.
 This can be achieved with Eventhouse’s update policies.

 * The Gold Layer: aggregated data for reporting and BI, this can be achieved with Eventhouse’s materialized views.
-So, in this article we will explore how to build a Real time analytics platform using the Medallion architecture using MS Fabric Eventhouse.
+So, in this article we will explore how to build a Real Time Intelligence platform using the Medallion architecture using MS Fabric Eventhouse.

 A medallion architecture (also coined by Databricks) is a data design pattern used to logically organize data.
 The goal is to incrementally improve the structure and quality of data as it flows through each layer of the architecture.